We visited Bratislava for the first time a few weeks ago and couldn’t be colder… and happier.

 Set on the Danube River by the border with Austria and Hungary, Bratislava is a main city of Slovakia.
 With a population of less than half a million, it is one of the smallest capitals in Europe.
-Nevertheless, even being that small according to European standards, Bratislava rips the laurels of the biggest city in Slovakia.
+But despite being so small, according to European standards, Bratislava reaps the laurels of the biggest city in Slovakia.
 Add to this combination a charming, 18th-century Old Town, and you found a perfect destination for your next European adventure.

 Arriving in Bratislava

 The best part of traveling to Bratislava is that you do not need to plan a lot and ahead of time.
 Adding this destination to your European itinerary will bring a variety to your journey without putting extra burden on your wallet.

 All you need to start this first, short trip to Bratislava is to board a direct train or bus from Vienna, Austria.
 It takes from one hour to one hour and a half to get from one city to another.
 The best part, though, is the price.

 A round-trip ticket costs as low as 8 euros per person.
 You can book your tickets online or buy them at the train station.
 As first-time visitors of Bratislava, we booked our train ride from Vienna through Omio.
 I came across this platform by accident and now always use it for all our travels in Europe.